celestegerard/remomber_f/README.md

-# remomber
+# REMOMBER (frontend)
-Remomber is a tool for mothers to keepsake their young children's memories.
-With it, you have a database of memories that are searchable by words, filterable by theme, and tagged per child.
+## a tool for mothers to keepsake their young children's memories ##
+With Remomber, you have a database of memories that are searchable by words, filterable by theme, and tagged per child.
+Remomber stores years of otherwide forgotten but important details stored in a clear, concise way.

+# Technology Used

 # demo
 watch it here: https://www.youtube.com/watch?v=ZIZvbi9XrBE&feature=youtu.be